cardano-foundation/CIPs/CIP-namesSurroundingFeatures/README.md

 The Shelley era used the "transitional Praos" protocol (or TPraos for short).
 It consisted of Praos together with a transition system to move away from Ouroboros-BFT.
 The Babbage era replaced TPraos with Praos.

+A table of all the features, as of the time this CIP was submitted, can be found [here](feature-table.md).

 ## Specification